RoskiDeluge/reffy-ts/README.md

 # reffy-ts

-CLI-first references workflow for Node projects.

-Reffy is intended as an ideation layer for spec-driven development (SDD) in straightforward, agent-friendly markdown files.
+Reffy is intended as an ideation layer for spec-driven development (SDD) in straightforward, version controlled and agent-friendly markdown files.

 ## Install

-Recommended usage in another Node project:
+Recommended usage in any repo:

 ```bash
 npm install github:RoskiDeluge/reffy-ts